shakes76/ChaoS/README.md

 The newly discovered finite fractal is also presented in this work
 ![Finite Fractal](projects/finite_fractal/farey_image_1031_1.png)

+Please cite this work if you use any part of this repository to ensure more work of this type is also made publically available in the future.

 ## ChaoS Library
-This is a mostly Python library for implementing ChaoS algorithms.
+This is a Python library for implementing ChaoS algorithms and finite Radon transforms.

 **Warning: Although compatible for Python 3, the library has been developed under Python 2.7.13 and all results in the paper correspond only to this version.**